AzureIoTGBB/IoT-Hub-MQTT-Broker-Tutorial/README.md

   * Networking.
 Choose "Allow Selected Ports".
 Select "SSH (22)".
 Click "Next: Management".
   * Tags.
 Accept defaults.
 Click
 * Wait for the VM to deploy.
-* Open Port 1883 outbound on the VM
+* Open Port 1883 inbound on the VM.
   * Go to the "Networking" setting for the VM.
   * Create a new inbound port rule to allow inbound traffic on Port 1883